Sslaxx/Godot_Sonic_Engine/Docs/Design/08_Score_Time_Lives.md

 ## Time

 Time is stored in a `Vector2` called `Level_Time` (with x representing minutes, y seconds). `game_space.gd` has an attached timer called, simply, `Timer`, set to repeat every second.
 Every time it does, it advances the `Level_Time` variable.
 How this affects the game beyond showing the player how long they've been in a level is up to any developer(s).
+Sonic games have a ten minute limit for their levels.

 ## Score